0santisimo0/Pizzason_App/README.md

 ## Introduction

-The following project was developed by the "Equison" team, with the aim of achieving a "virtual waiter" for a Pizza restaurant.
+The developed project is the aim of achieving a "virtual waiter" for a Pizza restaurant.
 It should be noted that the project was carried out following the steps of the Scrum Methodology.

 ## Description